 Who is the typical StealthForce consultant?

 There is no typical consultant.
-Our network includes current and former institutional investment professionals (from analysts through the C-suite), licensed professionals (from architects through attorneys and accountants), and functional specialists (property managers, construction managers, etc.).
+Our network includes current and former investment professionals (from analysts through the C-suite), licensed professionals (from architects through attorneys and accountants), and functional specialists (M&A strategy, program managers, etc.).
 Some 75% of them are currently employed (and only available for nonconflicting roles), and the remaining 25% are either in-between roles, fully independent consultants, or even semi-retired.

 Why should I join?